ITU-BDSA2024-GROUP4/Chirp/docs/report.md

     This will run all the tests in the project.

-2. Run the unit tests and intergration tests
+2. Run the unit tests and integration tests

     To run the unit tests, run the following command from the root of the project: